T

 Dietary notes

-Traditional Polish cuisine is quite meat-heavy, with many dishes featuring pork, beef, and poultry.
-While vegetarian options like pierogi ruskie or potato pancakes are available, vegan and gluten-free choices can be limited and may require specific requests.
+Polish cuisine is traditionally meat-heavy, with many dishes featuring pork, beef, or game.
+While vegetarian options like pierogi with cheese or potato fillings are common, vegan and gluten-free choices can be more challenging to find outside of larger cities and specialized restaurants.

 Local etiquette